 Both the 401(k) and the IRA have a variation called a Roth, which provides special tax advantages.
 The key advantage of either Roth account is that participants will not have to pay any tax on withdrawals at retirement.
 In exchange, their contributions are made with after-tax money, so they don’t receive a tax break on today’s taxes as they do with traditional plans.

 However, not all employers offered a Roth 401(k) – just 75 percent in 2019.
-If your company doesn’t offer the Roth version, you don’t have any alternative.
+If your company doesn’t offer the Roth version, you don’t have that alternative.

 But anyone who can open an IRA can open the Roth variant.
 While the Roth IRA technically has an income limit that prevents participants from opening it, there’s a legal way to do so anyway called a “backdoor Roth IRA.”
 Here are the details on the backdoor Roth.